 - A "Advanced" riders include the more experienced or commuter bicyclists who often travel where those with less confidence or experience will not travel, such as streets with higher vehicle volumes and speeds. - B "Basic" bicyclists comprise the highest percentage of bicyclists or potential bicyclists.
 This group may choose to use a bicycle if there is a convenient and comfortable route available, but generally avoid bad weather and perceived unsafe conditions. - C "Children and families" and the least confident bicyclists that typically use sidewalks but may travel in the street where volumes and speeds are low.

-development of the region's non-motorized network, including the NeighborWoods subcommittee of the Charleston Land Trust and KEYS 4 HealthyKids.
+A number of organizations and agencies are involved in development of the region's non-motorized network, including the NeighborWoods subcommittee of the Charleston Land Trust and KEYS 4 HealthyKids.